pcmichaud/micro/source/intro_en.rst

 Sometime, it makes sense to look at combinations of :math:`(x,y)` that keep the function fixed to some value :math:`f(x,y) = \overline{f}`.
 We can invert the function, :math:`y=g(x,\overline{f})`.
 But, we can also use total differentiation which exploits linear approximations.

-We can perturb a function starting at a point and this equation holds:
+We can perturb a function starting at a point and this equation holds

 .. math::

    \begin{aligned}
    df(x,y) = f'_x(x,y)dx + f'_y(x,y)dy\end{aligned}

 The operator d denotes a change.
-If we set  :math:`df(x,y)=0`, we can re-arrange to obtain
+If we set  :math:`df(x,y)=0`, we can rearrange to obtain.

 .. math::